Letters from Lodi

 Whatever his source might have been, we do know that Arpad Haraszthy was making good use of Zinfandel in Sonoma Valley by the 1860s; utilizing the grape to produce both red wines and sparkling wines for his Buena Vista Vinicultural Society label (incorporated from the original Buena Vista property in 1863).

-Despite the slight blip known as Prohibition (1920-1933), Zinfandel and Carignan remained the most widely planted grapes in California during most of the twentieth century.
-The usage of Zinfandel has evolved in sync with the tastes of the American wine consumer: for most of the past century Zinfandel was used primarily to produce generic “jug” wines; then mostly for White Zinfandel during the 1980s; and by the end of the 1990s, mostly to produce varietal red wines.
+Despite its murky history and notwithstanding the slight blip known as Prohibition (1920-1933), Zinfandel (along with Carignan) remained the most widely planted wine grape in California during much of the twentieth century.
+The usage of Zinfandel has evolved in sync with the tastes of the American wine consumer: for most of the past century Zinfandel was used primarily to produce generic "jug" wines; then mostly for White Zinfandel during the 1980s; and by the end of the 1990s, mostly to produce varietal red wines.
 Premium and ultra-premium brands of varietal Zinfandel are now everywhere.

 Today California's top grapes are Chardonnay (closing in on 100,000 planted acres) and Cabernet Sauvignon (over 76,000 acres and climbing).
 Zinfandel is now #3 (still nearly 47,000 acres), with Merlot (hanging in at about 45,000 acres) right behind it.
 Great news for Zinfandel lovers who can never get enough of it… and especially for Lodi, which has always banked on this grape's enduring popularity!